pwittchen/ReactiveNetwork/README.md

     .filter(ConnectivityStatus.isEqualTo(ConnectivityStatus.WIFI_CONNECTED))
     .subscribe(new Action1<ConnectivityStatus>() {
       @Override public void call(ConnectivityStatus connectivityStatus) {
-        // do something with connectivity status, which will be WIFI_CONNECTED }
+        // do something with connectivityStatus, which will be WIFI_CONNECTED }
     });
 ```